Randeepa23/IPA_testing2/README.md

 ## 📄 License

-This project is proprietary software owned by [Your Company Name].
+This project is proprietary software owned by Explore Vacations & Travels.
 All rights reserved.
 Unauthorised copying, distribution, or modification is strictly prohibited.

 ---